mohammadbaghani/Englisho-React/README.md

+Technologies used :
-Technologies used :React js _ WOW js _ MUI Material - Bootstrap - Html - Css
+React js - WOW js - MUI Material - Bootstrap - Html - Css

 To see the codes please go to branch master